 On Hairtrigger Wayne's turn, he decides he's going to fire first, and declares his attack on Shoot-Em-in-the-Back Shaun.
 Shaun declares a similar attack on Wayne as a Response Action.
-The minifigs fire simultaneously, and both players roll their d6 Skill dice against their pistols' Use ratings of 3.
-No doubt due to heavy drinking, Wayne rolls a 2 and Shaun rolls a 1; both miss their shots.
+The minifigs fire simultaneously, and both players roll their d6 Action dice against their pistols' Use ratings of 3.
+No doubt due to heavy drinking, Wayne rolls a 1 and Shaun rolls a 2; both miss their shots.

-Wayne's missed shot flies harmlessly into the distance, but Shaun's shot was a Critical Failure, and the gun goes off before he even gets it out of the holster.
-Shaun collapses in agony after shooting himself in the foot, and a great cheer goes up from the crowd of spectators who mistakenly assume that Wayne's shot hit its mark.
+Shaun's missed shot flies harmlessly into the distance, but Wayne's shot was a Critical Failure, and the gun goes off before he even gets it out of the holster.
+Wayne collapses in agony after shooting himself in the foot, and a great cheer goes up from the crowd of spectators who mistakenly assume that Shaun's shot hit its mark.

-While the recommended Response to almost any enemy behavior is to
+While the recommended Response to any enemy behavior is to

-attack with everything you've got, there are times when a minifig's best
+attack with every available weapon, there are times when a minifig's best

 bet is to make a desperate leap for safety.
 He may be dodging an oncoming

-or diving behind cover when a machine gun turret opens fire on him.
+or diving behind cover when an enemy gun turret opens fire.

 Minifigs are not able to Sprint as a Response Action.
 Instead, assuming